 For the first part of this incredible adventure please click here.
-By the way, Tammy would love to hear from you so feel free to share a comment at the bottom of the page.
 Now it's on with Tammy's update...

-Not only in the legalities of moving forward to establishing my physical home but also in realizing that this trip was the time to begin to make connections into a lifestyle and with peoples with whom I would be associating with, making friends with and living life with, outside of the wonderful expats that I had already connected with.
+Not only in the legalities of moving forward to establishing my physical home but also in realizing that this trip was the time to begin to make connections into a lifestyle and with people with whom I would be associating, making friends with, and living life, outside of the wonderful expats that I had already connected with.

-The day after arrival, I was to sign the final legal papers for the property purchase.
+The day after my arrival, I was to sign the final legal papers for the property purchase.

-Everything was suddenly becoming very very real to me.
+Everything was suddenly becoming very real to me.

 The previous owners of my new home are a delightful, older couple from the UK, and own the home directly behind what is now my home.
 They will be my neighbours when they visit and have become a lovely part of my life, and experience.

 We were prepared for the notary appointment by the realtor that we had used, and each had a translator assigned to us, as in spite of the fact that both myself and the sellers are English speaking, the paperwork and legalities were all in Italian.

 One thing I learned in this meeting was that the role of the notary is much more serious and business like than what I had experienced in Canada.
 We went through all the paperwork ensuring that the small details were correct and the translators were absolutely wonderful, making the uncertainties of the property buying process seem logical and understood all at once.

 Part of the process of transferring property involves a symbolic exchanging of the key for the property.
 Somehow, our ultra serious notary has missed a detail of the transaction- the fact that I was purchasing ‘il rudere’.. a ruin.

 When it came time to exchange the key, he asked for it and all of us, including the translator broke out into giggles and laughter, expressing that there was ‘NO KEY!’ and the realtor explained to the notary that the door was held closed by a wire and a nail!